jgato/jgato/random_docs/ACM_and_RH_installations.md

   annotations:
     argocd.argoproj.io/sync-wave: "1"
     baremetalhost.metal3.io/detached: assisted-service-controller
 ```

-This 'baremetalhost.metal3.io/detached' indicates that now, the BMH resource, is managed by the Assisted Service.
+This 'baremetalhost.metal3.io/detached' indicates that now, the BMH resource will take the responsibility on this resources, and the BMO will no longer be in charge of any reconciliation.

 Finished the installation: